DimDimi4-and-fixiki/Avito-Go-API/README.md

 ## Description of methods
 - `/add_advertisement  POST`
-Takes `JSON description` of an advertisement and returns an `ID` from the database
+Takes `JSON description` of an advertisement and returns new `ID` from the database
   Example:
   ```
   {